Danack/Weaver/README.md

 The ProxyManager is nice, but has issues with how it interacts with other code and seems to make debugging code incredibly hard.
 I also couldn't see how to implement a caching proxy.

-This project is an attempt to allow building of Proxies with:
+This project is an attempt to allow generating various types of decorated versions of classes with a goal of:

 * Great flexibility on how they're used.